Opioid Dependency & Addiction Treatment

 Oxycodone Addiction Treatment

 Oxycodone dependency or addiction, like other opioid addictions, is a medical condition.
-When oxycodone is taken for a longer period of time, the opioid receptors undergo neuroadaptive changes.
-Thus, the natural production of endorphins is disrupted, tolerance is developed, and increased oxycodone doses are necessary to achieve the same effect.
+When oxycodone is taken for a longer time, the opioid receptors undergo neuroadaptive changes.
+Thus, the natural production of endorphins is disrupted, while simultaneously increasing the number of opioid receptors, and increased oxycodone doses are necessary to achieve the same effect.
 Thus, the function of opioid receptors shifts to another dysfunctional level.
-The developing neuroadaptations lead to a strong craving for the opioid drug – and compulsively seeking it out, in order to get the medicine he needs to feel balanced again.
+The developing neuroadaptations lead to a strong craving for the opioid drug – and compulsively seeking it out, to get the medicine he needs to feel balanced again.
 They are also associated not only with withdrawal and dependence symptoms but also with interpersonal and professional problems.
 People who have an opioid addiction or dependency are also more frequently affected by depression.
 However, antidepressant medications may not be as effective in individuals with opioid addiction.

 The ANR method focuses on this biological disbalance in the brain endogenous endorphin system and opioid receptors.
 It uses an induced withdrawal to return the functioning of the opioid receptors and endogenous endorphins to the normal for the individual functional level, which existed before the dependency started.
 The ANR method focuses on the biological cause for “addiction”, bringing the central nervous system back into balance and utilizing an individualized approach based on the medical and substance abuse history of the individual.
 Thus, ANR returns the biochemical and opioid receptor balance back to its pre-addiction, a balanced level between endorphins and receptors, which counteracts the biological basis of the cravings.